 - The roots of the Iroko tree represent the foundation of all Iroko does: Improving the lives of patients across the world

-Hear Chairman of the Board Osagie Imasogie discuss the tree’s symbolism as a metaphor for the company.
+Hear the Founder of Iroko Pharmaceuticals, Osagie Imasogie, discuss the tree’s symbolism as a metaphor for the company.

 - Castellsague J, Riera-Guardia N, Calingaert B, et al; on behalf of the investigators of the Safety of Non-Steroidal Anti-Inflammatory Drugs (SOS) Project.
 Individual NSAIDs and upper gastrointestinal complications: a systematic review and meta-analysis of observational studies (the SOS Project).
 Drug Saf.
 2012;35(12):1127-1146.